DWFlanagan/ntrh/11-tute_speak.md

 **Love Canal**

 n.
-The \`\`temporary'' pathway along the '86 Field, which turns into some kind of toxic sludge whenever Troy rains or snows (which is far too frequent).
+The "temporary" pathway along the '86 Field, which turns into some kind of toxic sludge whenever Troy rains or snows (which is far too frequent).
 Don't slip and fall into it.

 **Metroland**